-Too often, young people experience a sense of isolation at school because building strong relationships is not prioritized.
-In these environments, learners and adults work together in the same space without knowing one another deeply.
-This is perpetuated by instructional approaches that prioritize independent work over group work and competition over collaboration.
+Too often, young people experience a sense of isolation at school because building relationships is not prioritized.
+In these environments, learners and adults work together in the same space, but often without knowing one another deeply.
+This is perpetuated by teaching and learning approaches that prioritize independent work and competition over group work and collaboration.
 In addition, discipline practices—such as detentions, suspensions, and expulsions—exclude learners from the community as a punishment.
 In order to prepare all young people to thrive in and transform the world, our schools must be relationship-rich and value authentic connection.
-All learners must be deeply known and respected by a variety of adults and peers, collaborate closely with one another, and form meaningful relationships across lines of difference that nurture empathy, support inclusion, and build social capital.
+All learners must be deeply known and respected by a variety of adults and peers; collaborate closely; and form meaningful relationships across lines of difference that nurture empathy, foster belonging, support well-being, and build social capital.

 Developmentally supportive relationships and a sense of belonging can flourish in environments that prioritize connection and community for all learners.
-This helps learners to explore their diverse identities, buffers against stress and trauma, and contributes to positive emotions and mindsets.
+This can increase learners’ cognitive outcomes and academic performance, buffer against stress and trauma, boost engagement, and contribute to positive emotions and mindsets.
 It also helps young people see value in the experiences they have at school, provides a critical scaffold that makes learning more manageable, creates opportunities for discussion and higher-order meaning making, and allows learners to give and receive feedback from one another.
-Learning environments that prioritize connection and a sense of community also build skills and mindsets—such as collaboration, empathy, and communication—that are critical for the emotional and economic well-being of all learners.
-These skills and mindsets enable learners to thrive in a diverse, globally connected society where the employment landscape increasingly requires the ability to build and maintain personal relationships.
+Learning environments that prioritize connection and a sense of community also build skills and mindsets—such as social skills, hope, and healthy habits—that are critical for learners’ overall well-being now and in the future.
+These skills and mindsets enable learners to thrive in a diverse, globally connected society and an ever-shifting employment landscape, where building and maintaining personal relationships is essential.

 This Leap Means…

-• Learners engaging in tasks that foster collaboration and a reliance on one another.
+• Learners engaging in activities that foster collaboration and reliance on one another.

-• Learners deeply listening to, and learning about, one another.
+• Learners deeply listening to, learning about, and supporting one another.

 • Learners working with others in the school community to grow and heal after difficult situations.